-People arrive to drug treatment and alcohol rehab centers in all different states of addiction and need.
-No two cases are alike, so addiction center professionals can work with you if you are sober or not- so long as you are committed to stop using drugs.
-Wherever you are on your path to a drug-free life and future, you should prepare to enter drug treatment and getting sober is a great start.
+People arrive in drug treatment and alcohol rehab centers in all different states of addiction and need.
+No two cases are alike, so addiction center professionals can work with you if you are sober or not- so long as you are committed to stopping using drugs.
+Wherever you are on your path to a drug-free life and future, you should prepare to enter drug treatment, and getting sober is a great start.

 Inpatient rehab programs are drug and alcohol-free zones with high protection from the outside world, such as curfews and visitor limitations.
 They keep you inside to focus on recovery away from tempting places and people.
 Outpatient programs and sober houses give participants more freedom.
 Sobering up before entrance gives you a head start to success.

 Steps to Sobriety Before and After Drug Treatment

 You probably already have a network of people who know you need help and wanted you to get it.
 They should be the first to know you will enter drug treatment, so they can plan to support you during and after.
 You must also enter treatment with a long-term view so that your program is not a short-term vacation but the turning point to a new life.

 Most people can’t just pack up and leave behind everything they know.
 Ohio families and communities tend to be close-knit, so your addiction center is most likely near where you call home.
 You’ll have to see home differently.
 You must fill it with better things to do besides drink and use drugs, new associates who live clean lives, and new healthy habits to replace substance use.

 Getting Sober To Enter Drug Treatment